 - Implementation strategy – creating a timeline of when the implementation begins and ends is important.
 It gives your business time to collect all of the information that you will want to add to your new software, prepare future ERP software users for the change as well as prepare for the move to a new system.

 Taking these factors into account makes it easy to know what your business wants out of an ERP software and provider and it also informs your business on how the implementation process will go.

-An ERP strategy sets the tone for how your business will react and handle a brand new system.
-Developing a strategy allows a business and its chosen software provider to make sure deadlines are met, the budget stays intact and any issues that may arise are handled quickly and with ease.
+An enterprise resource planning strategy is important in setting the tone for how your business will react and handle a brand new system.
+Developing an ERP strategy allows a business and its chosen software provider to make sure deadlines are met, the budget stays intact and any issues that may arise are handled quickly and with ease.

 Many ERP implementations tend to not follow their initial schedule because either the business, the selected software provider or both did not fully understand how much of an undertaking the implementation process would be.